filecoin-project/venus-docs/docs/How-To-Deploy-MingPool.md

 2021-04-25T18:46:32.088+0800	INFO	main	venus-sealer/init.go:381	Created new miner: t01640
 2021-04-25T18:46:32.089+0800	INFO	main	venus-sealer/init.go:302	Sealer successfully created, you can now start it with 'venus-sealer run'
 ```

+- `--wallet-name testminer` is the wallet connection added in the venus-messager, so in the wallet, the worker and owner specified here must exist in the venus-wallet
+- `<bls address 1>`  `<bls address 2>` is the BLS wallet address created in venus-wallet.
+Note that balance is required for both wallet addresses
+- `<auth token sealer>`XXXX is the JWT token registered in venus-auth
+- `<absolute path>` is the absolute path

 #### Start sealer and perform sector encapsulation
 ```shell script